omarreis/LangTool/README.md

 ![TLang menu](TLangMenu.png)

 * Show LangTool Editor..              <--- LangTool
-* Show IDE Lang Designer..            <--- Original component editor
+* Show IDE Lang Designer..            <--- Original TLang component editor

 Original editor can be used to import texts from form, export templates and LNG files.
 The original IDE editor, however, cannot delete languages, or edit all languages in the same grid, or copy-paste languages to-from translation services.
 For that you now have LangTool   :)